eclipse-cognicrypt/hugo-website-sources/content/documentation/crysl/_index.md

 date: 2018-09-03T19:48:11+02:00
 ---

-The [static analysis](/cognicrypt/documentation/codeanalysis) is based on *CrySL rules* that specify the *correct* use of an application programming interface (API). *CrySL* is a domain-specific language that allows to specify usage patterns of APIs.
-The static analysis reports any deviations from the usage pattern defined within the rules.
+Both [CogniCrypt<sub>GEN</sub>](/cognicrypt/documentation/codegen) and [CogniCrypt<sub>SAST</sub>](/cognicrypt/documentation/codeanalysis) are based on *CrySL rules* that specify the *correct* use of an application programming interface (API). *CrySL* is a domain-specific language that allows to specify usage patterns of APIs.
+CogniCrypt<sub>GEN</sub> generates code using the rules, CogniCrypt<sub>SAST</sub> in turn reports any deviations from the usage pattern defined within the rules.

 ## Syntax of the Domain-Specific Language CrySL

-CogniCrypt's error markers are generated based on violations of *rules*.
-Rules in CogniCrypt are written in *CrySL*. *CrySL* is a domain-specific language for the specification of correct cryptograhy API uses in Java.
+Rules in CogniCrypt are written in *CrySL*. *CrySL* is a domain-specific language for the specification of correct cryptography API uses in Java.
 The Eclipse plugin CogniCrypt ships with an XText editor that supports the *CrySL* syntax. *CrySL* generally encodes a white-list approach and specifies how to *correctly* use crypto APIs.
-We discuss some of the most important concepts of the rule language here, the [research paper](http://drops.dagstuhl.de/opus/volltexte/2018/9215/pdf/LIPIcs-ECOOP-2018-10.pdf) provides more detailed insides on the language.
-CogniCrypt ships with a default rule set for the [Java Cryptographic Architecture (JCA)](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html).
+We discuss some of the most important concepts of the rule language here, the [research paper](http://drops.dagstuhl.de/opus/volltexte/2018/9215/pdf/LIPIcs-ECOOP-2018-10.pdf) provides more detailed insights on the language.
+CogniCrypt ships with a default rule set for the [Java Cryptographic Architecture (JCA)](https://docs.oracle.com/en/java/javase/14/security/java-cryptography-architecture-jca-reference-guide.html).
 At the bottom of this page, you may find a description of this rule set.
+On top of this rule set, rule sets for [BouncyCastle](https://www.bouncycastle.org/documentation.html), both for its lightweight API as well as JCA provider, and [Google Tink](https://github.com/google/tink) are available for download from within the CogniCrypt preferences.
+Custom rules may also be added.

 Each *CrySL* rule is a specification of a single Java class.
 A short example of a *CrySL* rule for `javax.crypto.Cipher` is shown below.